tdsmith/looseleaf-strawman/README.md

   using the BigQuery storage connector API.
 - BigQuery is fast and doesn't require managing a compute cluster, so it makes sense to push as much work as we can into BigQuery.

+Some nice properties of this solution include:
+- Because we're producing SQL expressions to run in BigQuery, data scientists can use the BigQuery dry-run mode locally in order to make sure their queries won't error out for silly reasons
+- We can express the set of queries to run as a graph, which means we can leverage Airflow or Luigi to schedule execution
+- BigQuery is the only execution environment.

+# How it works

 The inputs are:
 - An experiment configuration file (experiments/)